G-Geofrey/package_dev/ml/README.rst

    nonlivingapartments_mode  float64     167   213514       69.4%  0.008076  0.0  0.0  0.0  0.0039  1.0       1       1       0       1       0       0       0.528571
    elevators_medi            float64      46   163891       53.3%  0.078078  0.0  0.0  0.0  0.1200  1.0       1       1       0       1       0       0       0.528571

+We pass ``data`` and generate the quality score for all the columns in the data.

 Example: binary_eda_plot
 ------------------------